 Considering Thermal Ratings

 Homes with certain heating systems, like a radiant heat system, require that the flooring underlayment be able to conduct heat in an efficient manner.
 Some underlayment options come with a thermal rating, which is also known as an R-value.
 Higher R-values mean that less heat will run through the underlayment.

 Underlayment for Vinyl Sheet Flooring

 The best underlayment for vinyl sheet flooring is typically plywood, although particle board can also be used.
-Since sheet vinyl thickness is around 1/16 inch, it needs a thick underlayment that will help elevate it to match other types of flooring in the house.
-It also needs to be installed on a flat and smoother surface, which makes plywood or particle board the best underlayment for vinyl sheet flooring.
+Since sheet vinyl thickness is around 1/16 inch, it needs to be installed on a flat and smooth surface, which makes plywood or particle board the best underlayment for vinyl sheet flooring.
 Using 4 x 8-foot sheets of plywood or particle board can provide the ideal level surface for proper installation of vinyl flooring.

 Final Considerations for Flooring Underlayment

 You may also wonder if a moisture barrier is necessary for laminate flooring.
-The answer to that question depends on the type of subfloor.
+The answer to that question is generally yes.
 If you are installing your new floor on concrete, which is a porous surface, then a moisture barrier is necessary to prevent moisture from damaging your floors.
 If your laminate flooring comes with attached foam underlayment, or if you bought standard foam underlayment, you can use a vapor block film to prevent moisture and protect your flooring investment.